 I discovered my passion for aircraft and aerospace at a very young age, and I wanted to be a fighter pilot but, unfortunately, my vision kept me from realizing that dream.
 Still, I worked hard and decided to attend Arizona State University (ASU), where I eventually received my bachelor’s degree in aeronautical engineering.

 During my senior year at ASU, Hercules — a Northrop Grumman heritage company — visited campus and I had the opportunity to interview with recruiters.
-After visiting the Bacchus facilities, I was offered a job and started my career as a systems test engineer in support of Propulsion System’s Strategic Programs.
+After visiting the Bacchus facilities, I was offered a job and started my career as a systems test engineer.

 Today, I’m responsible for implementing static fire and flight testing programs, along with scheduling, managing and providing project engineering support for some of our nation’s Ballistic Missile solid rocket motors.
 These motors are a key component of our country’s defense and the safety and security of our allies.